 Other things to bring: Always bring water.
 For trips over

-ninety minutes, we suggest a high energy snack and 8-10 ounces of electrolyte-replacement
+ninety minutes, we suggest a high energy snack and 8-10 ounces

-for fluid will vary depending on
+minutes.
+Each person's need for fluid will vary depending on

 topic, see this sports

 Eyewear retainers are recommended.
-If you bring your cell phone,
+If you bring your cell

-the waterproof container.
+remains inside the waterproof container.

 Here I am dressed in full gear for

-a summer expedition, with Tilley hat, sunglasses, ACR
+a summer multi-day expedition, with Tilley hat, sunglasses, ACR

 strobe light, Princeton Tec navigation light, Fox 40 whistle,

 Stohlquist Life Vest with tow belt, nylon long-sleeved shirt,

 NRS neoprene spray skirt and nylon shorts.
 Not in the photo are

 my NRS Maverick gloves and NRS over-the-ankle zip Paddle

 For night time paddling: Kayakers must display